 The Company acted as the financial sponsor for the development of a hemp farming co-operative through which 300 acres of hemp was cultivated in Prince Edward Island by six individual hemp licence holders, which resulted in approximately 98,000 kg of hemp biomass from the 2019 cultivation season.
 Dosecann secured the right of first refusal to offtake the biomass produced in 2019 at preferential prices.
 The biomass available for purchase was subject to final inspection and validation of a minimum cannabinoid content to ensure extraction efficiency.
-Based upon the negotiated pricing and the Company's sponsorship of the project to date, the Company has accepted delivery of approximately 55,000 kilograms of hemp biomass.
-This amount is offset against the loan provided to the hemp famers and no further payment is required for the hemp purchased.
+Based upon the negotiated pricing and the Company's sponsorship of the project to date, the Company has purchased (after inspection and validation) approximately 55,000 kilograms of hemp biomass.
+The purchase price for the biomass was previously provided to the hemp farmers as a loan to commence the project.
+During the fourth quarter of 2020, the Corporation purchased an additional 14,300 kilograms of hemp biomass, but all parties have since agreed to terminate and mutually release each other from any further purchases under the arrangement.
 The Company intends to use the biomass to extract CBD for use in its own products or for the sale of CBD distillate to other regulated industry participants.